Why Divorce Mediation Is Better And Why You Should Care

 Aggressive Litigation As A Strategy: Win At Any Cost

-Litigation is a term describing the many routine legal procedures attorneys use when moving a client’s case through the court system.
-But when litigation is used aggressively during a divorce the result is anything but routine, in fact it can get pretty unpredictable.
-And it’s because when your attorney forces your husband or wife to do things against their will and begins legally controlling access to their own children, their anger at your lawyer becomes focused on you and added to the reasons why at least one of you wants a divorce in the first place – and do you really need another reason?
+Litigation is a term describing the many different legal procedures attorneys use when moving a client’s case through the court system.
+But when litigation is used aggressively during a divorce the results can be pretty unpredictable – for both of you.
+This is because when your attorney forces your husband or wife to do things against their will or tries to use access to your own children as part of their legal strategy, your spouse’s anger at your lawyer will become focused on you and becomes one more reason why at least one of you wants the divorce in the first place – and do you really need another reason?

-Litigating back and forth because of anger, fear or hurt can make your divorce take what seems like forever and cost you tens of thousands of dollars in legal fees or more.
+Litigating back and forth because of anger, fear or past hurt can make a divorce take what seems like forever and cost tens of thousands of dollars in legal fees or even more.

-This isn’t to say that all litigated divorces take years and cost a fortune but if you can’t communicate, can’t agree on anything and have healthy bank account – and you go to see an aggressive, experienced divorce litigator – it’s a pretty safe bet.
+This isn’t to say that all litigated divorces take years and cost a fortune but if you can’t communicate with each other, can’t agree on anything and you have a healthy bank account and you retain an aggressive, experienced divorce litigator it’s a pretty safe bet it will.

-If getting out of your marriage and money are your motives then the fastest, least expensive way makes the most sense.
-But angry, fearful and hurt people with divorce lawyers don’t generally act financially or emotionally sensible and divorce litigation is the reason why.
+If ending your marriage and keeping your fair share of money and marital assets is your motive then the fastest, easiest, least expensive way of making that happen makes the most sense.
+But angry, fearful people with hurt feelings – an aggressive divorce lawyer representing them – don’t always act rational and sensible and aggressive divorce litigation only makes matters worse.

-Litigation is very effective for making very unpleasant things happen during a divorce.
-It can be used to collect and present embarrassing or damaging evidence to gain a tactical advantage – against either of you – to try and get a favorable financial settlement.
-It can be used to humiliate you by legally designating you at fault for the failure of your marriage.
-And unfortunately, litigation can also be used to restrict and control child visitation or child custody out of spite by your ex.
-The fear and anxiety that comes with entering family court for a divorce – if you have a broken heart or a big chip on your shoulder – can make the temptation to use these tactics irresistible – and once it starts you both live with the consequences.
+Aggressive litigation is very effective in making unpleasant things happen during a divorce.
+It can be used to collect and present embarrassing or damaging evidence to gain a tactical advantage – against either of you – in an effort to be awarded a favorable financial settlement by the judge.
+It can be used to humiliate you by legally designating you at fault for the failure of your marriage and unfortunately, litigation can be used to restrict and control child visitation or child custody out of spite by your ex.
+The fear and anxiety that comes with entering family court for a divorce – especially when you have a broken heart or a chip on your shoulder – can make the temptation to use these tactics irresistible, and once it begins it’s very hard to stop and you’ll both live with the consequences.

-But the biggest problem with aggressive divorce litigation is that it stokes anger and conflict over issues having nothing to do with your legal or marital property rights making it harder to reach a settlement.
-This creates problems where there were none before - that only it can solve - and makes the existing problems that cause many divorces – like an imbalance of financial or emotional power or a lack of trust and respect worse.
-Your divorce then becomes like a Chinese Finger Trap - the more you fight, the harder it hangs on and keeps you bound together.
+Perhaps the biggest problem aggressive divorce litigation causes is that it stokes anger and conflict over issues having nothing to do with your parental or marital property rights that make it even more difficult to reach a settlement.
+This can create problems where there were none before – that only it can solve – and can make the existing circumstances that cause many divorces such as an imbalance of financial or emotional power or a lack of trust and respect, worse.
+Your divorce then becomes like a Chinese Finger Trap – and the more you fight, the harder it hangs on and keeps you bound together.

-If what went on during your marriage has left you hell-bent on trying to “win your divorce” that is certainly your choice – I’m not in your shoes.
-But know in advance that divorce is not a “zero-sum game” and so yours is really a “degrees of losing” divorce strategy – there are no “winners”.
-The ironic part is that U.S. family courts used to let divorcing couples play out their angry drama until they ran out of money or came to their senses and settled.
-But today with so many states facing budget shortfalls, many family court systems are also running out of money and - out of patience - with stubborn, angry couples and are requiring them to mediate a divorce settlement (at least in part) before they even show up in court and go before the judge.
+If what went on during your marriage left you hell-bent on “winning your divorce” that is, of course, your choice.
+But you should know in advance that an aggressively litigated divorce is not a “zero-sum game.”
+It’s a “degrees of losing” divorce strategy where there are no clear winners and even just prevailing comes with a very high price.
+What’s ironic about the way divorces play out today is that American family courts used to let divorcing couples act out their angry drama until they either ran out of money or came to their senses and settled.
+But in recent years with many states facing budget deficits, family court systems are having to tighten their belts and they’re running out of patience with stubborn, angry couples, requiring them to try to settle using divorce mediation first (at least in part) before they show up in court to go before the judge.

 Mediation As A Divorce Strategy: Begin With The End In Mind

-Divorce Mediation isn’t just about dividing your stuff and deciding who “owns” your kids like attorney-led negotiations are, it’s a sane, safe way to make plans for the future while you both decide cooperatively on how to settle your past fairly and with as little damage as possible.
-Aggressively litigating a divorce is about spite, finding fault and assigning blame in order to be awarded a favorable settlement or child custody and once it gets started how emotionally and financially damaging it is to you – or your children – doesn’t seem to matter in many cases.
-Mediation is a private and confidential affair, much like your marriage was.
+Divorce Mediation isn’t just focused on dividing your stuff and deciding who “owns” your kids the way attorney-led negotiations are, it’s an environment; a sane, safe place to make plans for your separate futures as you both decide cooperatively on how to settle your past fairly and with as little damage as possible.
+Aggressively litigating a divorce is about spite, finding fault and assigning blame in order to be awarded a favorable settlement or child custody and once it gets started how emotionally and financially damaging it is to you – or especially your children – doesn’t seem to matter in many cases.
+Mediation is a private and confidential affair, the way your marriage was.
 Family Court isn’t.
 Your divorce is going to require you to make some pretty tough decisions and solve problems you’ve never dealt with before – or ever thought you’d have to.
-A calm environment and a flexible process like mediation is far better than a rigid, intimidating system that views your divorce as something to be “won” or “lost” to make these kinds of decisions.
+A calm environment and a flexible, cooperative process like mediation is far better place than a rigid, intimidating system that by default views a divorce as something to be “won” or “lost” when making these kinds of decisions.

-Divorce Mediation isn’t just a faster, cheaper alternative to attorney-led divorce negotiations.
-A competent, trained divorce mediator helps their clients by teaching them how to negotiate and solve the problems their divorce is creating, which, by the way, don’t just end after they go to court.
+When conducted properly, divorce mediation isn’t just a faster, cheaper alternative to attorney-led divorce negotiations.
+A competent, trained divorce mediator assists their clients and teaches them how to negotiate and solve the problems their divorce is creating, which, by the way, don’t just end after they go to court.
 The mediation process helps to smooth the transformation of the divorcing couple’s relationship.
-It’s why so many mediating couples settle out of court successfully, and why so few end up back in court after their divorce is over.
+It’s why so many couples who use divorce mediation settle out of court successfully and why so few end up back in court after their divorce is over.